SunkenPotato1/ValleyPeaksAutosplitter/README.md

 ## Features
  - Automatic load time removal
  - Splitting for Any% and All tickets
+   - Both have 4 splits in total

 ## Setup
 1. Download the .asl file and install Livesplit (https://livesplit.org/downloads/)